AravindK3011/Intruder-Face-Capture./README.md

 3. Creating your own database for further analysis/ other projects.
 This is a very easy method as compared to taking each pic and saving it in a folder.
 4. Emotion Recognition. refer https://github.com/Tejas1415/Emotion_recognition
 And many more

+### With the same code above, if u pass the parameters as eyes, mouth, nose etc, only those parts will be detected and cropped to create a databse of eyes etc as demanded by the project.